canonical/consul-k8s-operator/charm/README.md

 ## Configurations

 * `datacenter` allows user to set a datacenter name for the consul cluster.
-* `expose-gossip-and-rpc-ports` allows user to expose consul gossip ports over the node port so that consul agents external to kubernetes can be joined to the consul cluster.
+* `expose-gossip-and-rpc-ports` allows user to expose consul gossip ports over the node port or loadbalancer so that consul agents external to kubernetes can be joined to the consul cluster.
 * `serflan-node-port` allows user to set node port for gossip protocol communication.

 ## Relations